LeoHsiao1/pyexiv2/pyexiv2/lib/README.md

 ```
 .
+├── linux64-py3*    # the build results on Linux(64bit)
+├── win64-py3*      # the build results on Windows(64bit)
 ├── __init__.py
-├── README.md
-├── api.cpp             # Expose the API of exiv2 to Python.
-It needs to be compiled by pybind11.
+├── api.cpp         # Expose the API of exiv2 to Python
-├── linux64
-│   ├── __init__.py
-│   ├── api.so          # The result of compilation on Linux(64bit)
-│   └── libexiv2.so     # Copied from Exiv2 project
+├── exiv2.dll       # Copied from the Exiv2 release
-└── win64
-    ├── __init__.py
-    ├── api.pyd         # The result of compilation on Windows(64bit)
-    └── exiv2.dll       # Copied from Exiv2 project
+├── libexiv2.so     # Copied from the Exiv2 release
+└── README.md
 ```
-- The current release version of Exiv2 is `0.27.2` .
+- The current release version of Exiv2 is `0.27.2`.
+- You need to install pybind11 to compile api.cpp:`python3 -m pip install pybind11`
+- When using pyexiv2, you must use the same Python interpreter as the compile-time version.

 ## Compile steps on Linux

 1. Download the release version of Exiv2, unpack it.
     - Linux64 : <https://www.exiv2.org/builds/>

-2. install g++ .

-3. Prepare the environment:
+2. Download the python interpreter, for example:
     ```sh
+    docker run -d --name python3.5 -v /root/pyexiv2:/root/pyexiv2 python:3.5 tail -f /dev/null
+    docker exec -it python3.5 bash
+    ```

+3. install g++ .

+4. Prepare the environment:
+    ```sh
-    cd pyexiv2/lib/linux64
+    cd pyexiv2/lib/
     EXIV2_DIR=/mnt/c/Users/Leo/Downloads/exiv2-0.27.2-Linux64   # According to your download location
     mv ${EXIV2_DIR}/lib/libexiv2.so.0.27.2 ${EXIV2_DIR}/lib/libexiv2.so     # rename the library file
     cp ${EXIV2_DIR}/lib/libexiv2.so .
     ```

-4. Compile:
+5. Compile:
     ```sh
-    g++ ../api.cpp -o api.so -O3 -Wall -std=c++11 -shared -fPIC `python3 -m pybind11 --includes` -I ${EXIV2_DIR}/include -L ${EXIV2_DIR}/lib -l exiv2
+    g++ api.cpp -o linux64-py35/api.so -O3 -Wall -std=c++11 -shared -fPIC `python3.5 -m pybind11 --includes` -I ${EXIV2_DIR}/include -L ${EXIV2_DIR}/lib -l exiv2
     ```

 ## Compile steps on Windows